johnkerl/miller/go/README.md

 * *Miller should be fun to write.*
   * It should be quick to find out if you've made a mistake -- hence the `reg_test/run` regression script.
   * It should be quick to find out what to do next as you iteratively develop -- see for example [cst/README.md](https://github.com/johnkerl/miller/blob/master/go/src/miller/dsl/cst/README.md).
+* *The language should be an asset, not a liability.*
   * One of the reasons I chose Go is that (personally anyway) I find it to be reasonably efficient, well-supported with standard libraries, straightforward to read, and fun to write.
 I hope you enjoy it as much as I have.

 # Directory structure